 Isn't that an amazing thing?
 You stop and think about that!
 God the Father views you exactly as He views Jesus Christ!
-This is to encourage us, in the long haul.
-If you don't understand that, and how God has brought you into this relationship with Him, and you try and do things on your own, sooner or later you're going to get overwhelmed because you of yourself cannot stop sinning!
-However infrequently you sin, you have a sinful nature, and you can't stop sinning.
+This is to encourage us.
+In the long haul, if you don't understand that, and how God has brought you into this relationship with Him, and you try and do things on your own, sooner or later what's going to happen?
+You're going to get overwhelmed, because you of yourself cannot stop sinning!
+How infrequently you sin, you have a sinful nature, and you can't stop sinning.
 That leads you to despair!
 God says, 'Look, let's reverse this whole thing!'

 - you believe in Jesus Christ

-- you believe in God the Father
+- you believe in Me

 - you believe in His sacrifice

 - you believe that your sins are forgiven